JDevProjects/E-commerce-Analysis/README.md

 **How to Run:**
 1. Install required libraries: pandas, matplotlib, and plotly.
-2. Open the notebook in Jupyter Notebook.
+2. Open the notebook Pandas E-Commerce.ipynb in Jupyter Notebook.
 3. Run all cells to reproduce the data cleaning, analysis, and dashboards.